Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Numerical Results

-To quantify model accuracy, we performed numerical experiments across 10 independent trials with distinct random seeds.
-Table~\ref{tab:l2err_forward} summarizes the mean and the standard deviation of the relative errors for the state variables $\delta$ and $\omega$ in the stable and the oscillatory cases.
-Overall, NODE demonstrates superior performance compared to PINN, reducing the error by a factor of at least two for $\delta$ and five for $\omega$ compared to its counterpart.
+To quantify model accuracy, we perform numerical experiments over 10 independent trials with distinct random seeds.
+Table~\ref{tab:l2err_forward} summarizes the mean and standard deviation of the relative errors for the state variables $\delta$ and $\omega$ across both stable and oscillatory regimes.
+Overall, NODE consistently outperforms PINN in all settings.
+In the stable regime, NODE reduces the average error by approximately a factor of five for both $\delta$ and $\omega$.
+In the oscillatory regime, the performance gap becomes even more pronounced: NODE achieves substantially lower errors, particularly for $\omega$, where the reduction exceeds an order of magnitude.
+These results indicate that NODE provides more accurate and robust predictions, especially in dynamically challenging regimes.

-Next, we examine the ability of NODE to capture the underlying dynamics when data is subjected to measurement noise.
-We introduce Gaussian random noise to both the stable and the oscillatory trajectories by $\xb_{noisy}(t) = \xb(t)(1+\epsilon)$, where $\epsilon\sim\mathcal{N}(0,\sigma^2)$ and $\sigma$ denotes the noise level.
-In the following experiments, noise levels of \(\sigma\in[0.01,0.05]\) (i.e., $1\%$ and $5\%$) are considered.
-All numerical experiments are conducted over 10 independent trials with distinct random seeds.
-Table \ref{tab:l2err_forward_noise} reports the mean and the standard deviation of the relative errors for the state variables $\delta$ and $\omega$ in both the stable and oscillatory cases.
-As noise level increases, the relative $\ell_2$ errors increase.
-Furthermore, we observe that the errors in the oscillatory case are approximately three times higher for $\delta$ and 1.5 times higher for $\omega$ compared to the stable case.
+Next, we examine the ability of NODE to capture the underlying dynamics in the presence of measurement noise.
+We introduce Gaussian noise to both the stable and oscillatory trajectories as $\xb_{\text{noisy}}(t) = \xb(t)(1+\epsilon)$, where $\epsilon\sim\mathcal{N}(0,\sigma^2)$ and $\sigma$ denotes the noise level.
+In the following experiments, noise levels of \(\sigma\in \{0.01,0.05\}\) (i.e., $1\%$ and $5\%$) are considered.
+All numerical experiments are performed over 10 independent trials with distinct random seeds.
+Table~\ref{tab:l2err_forward_noise} reports the mean and standard deviation of the relative $\ell_2$ errors in $\delta$ and $\omega$ across both the stable and oscillatory regimes.
+As the noise level increases, the relative $\ell_2$ errors increase accordingly.
+Moreover, the oscillatory regime consistently exhibits higher errors than the stable regime, with $\delta$ errors increasing by a factor of approximately 3--7 and $\omega$ errors showing a more moderate increase depending on the noise level.

-Fig. \ref{fig:oscillation-trajectory-noise} illustrates the predicted trajectories of NODE for $\delta$ and $\omega$ in the oscillatory case under $5\%$ noise.
-Remarkably, NODE effectively recovers the underlying continuous dynamics directly from the noisy observations, without relying on any explicit filtering.
+Fig.~\ref{fig:oscillation-trajectory-noise} illustrates the predicted trajectories of NODE for $\delta$ and $\omega$ in the oscillatory regime under $5\%$ noise.
+Notably, NODE accurately recovers the underlying continuous dynamics directly from noisy observations, without relying on any explicit filtering.